 Having determined that the child's growth follows a consistent trajectory, the next step is to address parent attitudes and behavior relative to the child's weight.
 Do they feel the child's weight is too high?
 Do they accept the "obesity/overweight" label and try to get the child to lose weight?
-In contrast, do they ignore the "obesity/overweight" label and refuse to participate in weight reduction intervention?
-Even if the child's weight trajectory is consistent, labeling/intervening parents benefit from careful assessment of underlying issues as defined below.
-Their child could have such powerful and resilient homeostasic mechanisms that they maintain a consistent weight trajectory despite chronic restrained feeding, poor feeding practices, and/or stress.
-On the other hand, ignoring/intervention-avoiding parents are likely to be doing well with feeding and simply need support.
-They are good candidates for a primary-care session or two, teaching sDOR and giving support with respect to identifying and addressing advice and other factors that could interfere with their child's consistent growth.
+In contrast, do they ignore the "obesity/overweight" label and avoid weight reduction intervention?
+Even if the child's weight trajectory is consistent, labeling/ intervening parents benefit from careful assessment of underlying issues as defined below.
+Their child could have such powerful and resilient homeostatic mechanisms that they maintain a consistent weight trajectory despite chronic restrained feeding, poor feeding practices, and/or stress.
+On the other hand, ignoring/intervention-avoiding parents may simply need support.
+They are good candidates for a primary-care session or two, teaching sDOR and addressing interference.

-Restrained feeding, poor feeding practices, stress
+Address restrained feeding, poor feeding practices, stress

 Assessment as taught in the Feeding with Love and Good Sense VISION workshop identifies families who are likely to benefit from secondary intervention.
 That intervention is a several-session treatment plan to establish sDOR, with particular attention to establishing structure and distinguishing interference with the child's eating autonomy.
-21 A child's rapid weight acceleration, including acceleration between the 5th and 85th percentiles, is likely to indicate growth disruption.
-Identifying the source of that disruption requires detailed assessment of the child's past and present issues: medical, nutritional, developmental, psychosocial, feeding dynamics, and parent Eating Competence.18 The assessment and treatment-planning process identifies the components of the problem and allows parents to feel that they, their child, and their situation are fully understood.
+A child's rapid weight acceleration, including acceleration between the 5th and 85th percentiles, is likely to indicate growth disruption.
+Identifying the source of that disruption requires detailed assessment of the child's past and present issues: medical, nutritional, developmental, psychosocial, feeding dynamics, and parent Eating Competence.
+The assessment and treatment-planning process identifies the components of the problem and allows parents to feel that they, their child, and their situation are fully understood.
 Without a detailed workup, advice to follow sDOR comes across as just one more of the many partial and piecemeal bits of instruction parents have been given over the years.
 Once sDOR is defined in individualized and achievable ways, parents need support in establishing structured meals and snacks and taking and maintaining the leap of faith necessary to let their child do the how much and whether of eating.
 To take that leap of faith, parents need help recognizing the child's emerging ability to regulate their food intake.